rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 ### Subnet protocol

+> 1) How to query a subnet minder
+>
+> 3) How should a subnet miner respond

 See **1** and **3** in the above diagram.

-A subnet protocol, which is unique to the subnet, must define how a subnet validator will query the subnet miners, and how a subnet miner should respond to the query.
+Subnet protocols, unique to each subnet, define how subnet validators query miners and how miners should respond.
+For instance:

-For example:

-1. A subnet validator might send a query containing the task description to the subnet miners.
+1. Validators may send a query containing a task description to miners.
-2. The subnet miners will perform the task and then respond to the subnet validators with the results of the task the miners performed.
+2. Miners then perform the task and respond with the results.

-Note, however, that query-response is only one of the ways of subnet miner-and-subnet validator interaction.
-An alternative example is when the subnet validators and subnet miners use additional shared resources such as databases, and these resources can be used to evaluate miner performance.
+Query-response is just one interaction method.
+Alternatively, validators and miners might use shared resources, like databases, to evaluate miner performance.

 See [docs.bittensor.com/learn/anatomy-of-incentive-mechanism#subnet-protocol](https://docs.bittensor.com/learn/anatomy-of-incentive-mechanism#subnet-protocol) and also [Neuron to neuron communication](https://docs.bittensor.com/learn/bittensor-building-blocks#neuron-to-neuron-communication).

 ### Subnet task

+> 2) What task should a subnet miner perform

 See **2** in the above diagram.

-The task is one of the key components of any incentive mechanism as it defines what miners will perform as work.
-The task should be chosen so that miners are maximally effective at the intended use case for the subnet.
-In other words, **the task should mimic an intended user interaction with a subnet**.
-Examples of tasks are responding to natural language prompts and storing encrypted files.
+The task is a key component of any incentive mechanism, defining the work miners perform.
+Tasks should align with the subnet's intended use case, mimicking user interactions.
+Examples include responding to natural language prompts or storing encrypted files.

-The task defines the scope of work that miners will undertake, and what utility the subnet can provide to users.
-In some cases this should be very specific (such as storage) and in other cases it can be varied (many types of natural language query).
+Tasks establish the scope of miners' work and the utility provided by the subnet, which can range from specific (e.g., storage) to varied (e.g., handling diverse natural language queries).

 See [docs.bittensor.com - subnet-task](https://docs.bittensor.com/learn/anatomy-of-incentive-mechanism#subnet-task)

 ### Subnet reward model

+> 4. How should a subnet validator evaluate the subnet miner response
+>
+> 5. How sould a subnet miner be rewarded for its response

 See **4** and **5** in the above diagram.
-Just as the task describes **what** miners should do, the reward model dictates **how** it should be done.
-Similarly, just as tasks should mimic user interactions, reward models should mimic user preferences or desired outcomes.

-As with any machine learning model, a subnet has an objective function that it is continuously optimizing.
-The reward model defines the quality of all miner behaviour in the subnet (both intended and unintended).
+The reward model dictates **how** miners should perform tasks, mirroring user preferences or desired outcomes, while tasks describe **what** should be done.
+Like any machine learning model, the reward model serves as the objective function, defining the quality of miner behavior in a subnet, including both intended and unintended actions.

-Operationally, it is the mathematical object that converts miner responses into numerical scores.
-A reward model can in fact contain as many different reward mechanisms as are necessary to align miners with the intended task.
+Operationally, it converts miner responses into numerical scores and can incorporate multiple reward mechanisms to align miners with the intended tasks.
+Miners compete to achieve the highest rewards, so the model should encourage continuous improvement rather than stagnation by avoiding capped upper limits on rewards.

-Miners will continuously compete to achieve the highest reward possible.
-If the reward is capped at an upper limit, miners may not be motivated to improve further.
-Hence care should be taken to enable continuous improvement of the miner, rather than stagnation.

 See [docs.bittensor.com - subnet-reward-model](https://docs.bittensor.com/learn/anatomy-of-incentive-mechanism#subnet-reward-model)